The “75k Mile List”

 Worn or Failed Swaybar Endlinks

-Worn swaybar endlinks can compromise handling.
-A worn swaybar can sound like a metallic clicking noise.
-There is no critical danger in a failed swaybar endlink, but the handling of the car is severely compromised.
+Symptoms: Metallic clicking noise and compromised handling.
+There is no critical danger in a failed swaybar endlink, but the handling of the car will be severely compromised.
+Ease of handling can be restored by simple replacement with new endlinks.

 Torn Rear Trailing Arm Bushings (RTABs)

-If the rear of the car feels strange during cornering or you have excessive rear tire wear, expect that your RTABs are shot.
-Typical mileage for the E36 is around 40-50k.
+Symptoms: Car feels strange during cornering or excessive rear tire wear.
+Typical mileage for the RTAB replacement on E36 is approximately 40-50k.
 Failure to replace could lead to torn subframe and costly repairs.
 EDGE recommends replacement with factory units and RTAB limiting shims.
 The shims prevent excessive movement and can double the life of the bushing.

 Torn Rear Shock Mounts